| Date | Venue | Fee | |

 About the Course

-This 5-day Distributed Control Systems (DCS) training course equips delegates with the skills to manage, operate, and troubleshoot DCS in real-world industrial environments, enhancing decision-making, system reliability, and performance.
+This 5-day Distributed Control Systems (DCS) training course equips delegates with the skills to manage, operate, and troubleshoot DCS in real-world industrial environments, enhancing decision-making, system reliability, and overall performance.
 It provides a structured learning environment that balances theoretical knowledge with practical application, enabling delegates to translate insights into actionable strategies.
-It emphasizes critical thinking, problem-solving, and operational awareness and prepares delegates to address the evolving demands of industrial automation.
+It emphasizes critical thinking, problem-solving, and operational awareness, preparing delegates to meet the evolving demands of industrial automation.
 Delegates will develop the ability to assess system performance, identify risks, and implement solutions that ensure process continuity and reliability.
-They will be prepared to manage advanced process control systems, enhance system performance, and drive digital transformation in accordance with industry standards and best practices.
+They will also be prepared to manage advanced process control systems, optimise system performance, and drive digital transformation in accordance with industry standards and best practices.

 Core Objectives